-As per stipulation of the law, members of the Board of Directors meet all required criteria set forth under banking regulations and are approved by the National Bank of Georgia.
+As stipulated by law, members of the Board of Directors meet all required criteria set forth under banking regulations and are approved by the National Bank of Georgia.
 The members of the Board of Directors have years of experience working in various departments within the Bank.
-Each director has completed a full course of ProCredit Management Academy (Furth, Germany).
+Each director has completed a full course at ProCredit Management Academy (Furth, Germany).

-Where permitted by the law, certain tasks, within the scope of the respective competence, may be delegated to the Bank's employees.
-The Bank operates a system of responsibility delegation, which is regularly monitored through the committees operating in the bank.
+Where permitted by the law, certain tasks, within the scope of the respective competence, may be delegated to the Bank employees.
+The Bank operates a system of responsibility delegation, which is regularly monitored through the committees operating in the Bank.
 At least 2 members of the Board of Directors are present at the committees.
 Attendance of the member of the Board of Directors which is responsible for the specific field is obligatory.